kramatt/ML-Projects/Kaggle/Playground 21.2/README.md

   * **Best *eta* value: 0.2**

+## Result

-**Result:** On the competition set, this model earned a score of 0.84825.
+On the competition set, this model earned a score of **0.84825**.

 The highest current score is 0.84100, and a perfect score would be 1.